Biology Scholars Program at ASM

 • Essay 2: Institutional Support.
 Please describe your department and/or institution’s support for professional development activities.
 Be sure to state any eligibility requirements, monetary amount, funding frequency, funding restrictions, and follow-up activities associated with the available support.
 If you have received departmental and/or institutional support in the past and did not describe it in essay 1, please do so here.
 Limit response to 600 words.

 • Essay 3: Budgeting for the Grant.
-Please prepare a budget illustrating how you would make use of the travel grant (worth $1,500); specifically, whether you will be using the grant for the institute, Capstone Workshop, or both.
+Please prepare a budget illustrating how you would make use of the travel grant (worth $1,500).
 If you anticipate spending more that the awarded amount, indicate who will be covering the difference.
 Be sure to include any other support, confirmed or otherwise, that you hope to receive for your travel.
 Limit response to 300 words.

 Questions about the application process should be directed to Kari Wester, Coordinator, Faculty Programs and Resources, at firstname.lastname@example.org.